superruzafa/visual-scala-reference/_en/functions/const.md

 `const` accepts a value `x` and creates an anonymous function that returns that value `x` given any input value `y`.

-@include [figure.html source="images/const.svg" desc="Diagram of the function const"]
+@include [figure.html source="images/const.svg" desc="Diagram of the const function"]